 For both traditional and accelerated programs, students are admitted based upon their semester of qualification for the program, with the original date of application to the nursing major (also known as the priority date) used as a tie breaker when there are more qualified candidates than there are spaces available.
 Therefore, it is essential to apply for admission at the earliest possible date.
 High School students may apply at the end of their junior year.

 Completion of the four year Bachelor’s degree enables the graduate to sit for the R.N. licensure exam.
 Students with an Associate’s degree and RN licensure can complete Ferris’s Bachelor’s degree (BSN) on a part-time basis on-campus, at selected sites across the state, or full-time on campus.
 RNs with a BSN degree can then complete Ferris’s Masters Degree in Nursing (MSN) in the areas of Nursing Education, Nursing Informatics, or Nursing Administration.

-The BSN and MSN programs at Ferris State University are fully accredited by the National League of Nursing Accreditation Commission (NLNAC).
+The BSN and MSN programs at Ferris State University are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League of Nursing Accreditation Commission (NLNAC).

 FERRIS STUDENT ORGANIZATION:

 Ferris Student Nurses Association is an active group.
 Students can participate even before they begin taking the clinical courses within the professional sequence of the program.

 The ACEN publishes a variety of nursing and nursing education materials, including a list of nursing programs and information on student financial aid.
 For a complete list of NLN publications, write for a career information brochure.
 Send your request to: Communications Department, Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Atlanta, GA 30326.
 Phone: 404-975-5000.
 FAX: 404-975-5020.
 Website: www.acenursing.org